6rayWa1cher/quizzer/README.md

 - User can look at submitted responses on the editor page

 Project broken into several pieces:
+- [forms-gen-nest](./forms-gen-nest/README.md) - backend.
+It is broken into multiple microservices communicating via rabbitmq
-- ```forms-gen-nest/apps/forms-rest``` - service for communicating with clients via rest api.
+    - [forms-gen-nest/apps/forms-rest](./forms-gen-nest/apps/forms-rest/README.md) - service for communicating with clients via rest api.
 Forwards calls to other services via rabbitmq
-- ```forms-gen-nest/apps/forms-db``` - service responsible for communication with db and creation of forms and responses
+    - [forms-gen-nest/apps/forms-db](./forms-gen-nest/apps/forms-db/README.md) - service responsible for communication with db and creation of forms and responses
-- ```forms-gen-nest/apps/forms-discord``` - service responsible for managing discord guild
+    - [forms-gen-nest/apps/forms-discord](./forms-gen-nest/apps/forms-discord/README.md) - service responsible for managing discord guild
-- ```forms-gen-angular``` - frontend.
+- [forms-gen-angular](./forms-gen-angular/README.md) - frontend.
 Pretty strait forward

 Each service has it's own README with a bit more info